-What the Medicaid Expansion Ballot Initiative Could Mean for IdahoAdded by Thomas J. Mortell in Articles & Publications, Health Law on May 9, 2018
+What the Medicaid Expansion Ballot Initiative Could Mean for IdahoAdded by Thomas J. Mortell in Articles & Blogs, Health Law on May 9, 2018

 The Affordable Care Act (ACA), commonly referred to as Obamacare, was passed in 2010 by the narrowest of margins in what was a tremendous partisan fight.
 For both good and bad, the ACA has had a major impact on Idaho’s businesses, especially Idaho’s health care and health insurance industries.

 A basic requirement of the ACA was that employers of fifty or more employees were obligated to provide insurance to full-time employees working more than 30 hours per week or face stiff tax penalties.
 In addition to requiring employers to provide health insurance, the ACA also sought to provide insurance to those individuals and families who do not have access to health insurance through an employer.
 This group of mostly low-income individuals includes those who are employed by small employers, those not employed, and those who may be working in part-time or multiple part-time jobs.
 Given the high cost of health insurance in today’s world, these individuals and families are simply never going to be able to afford health insurance.